“Race along the trails in the 1,500-acre Chicopee Woods Nature Preserve as part of Earth Day 2017 activities at Elachee.”

 , and runners continue along West Lake Trail

-.
-East Lake Trail
+takes runners up to East Lake Trail

-terminates at the Mathis Trail
+where another left is made.
+East Lake terminates at the Mathis Trail

-followed by a right onto West Lake Trail
+at the fork, hang a right onto West Lake Trail

 Flora & Fauna